 The title of this post is, admittedly, a bit “clickbaity”—William Fuld didn’t technically create the Ouija Board we are all familiar with.
-But like any good Capitalist, he recognized a good thing when he saw it, officially put his name on the board, and sued everybody else.
+But like any Capitalist worth his salt, he recognized a good thing when he saw it; officially putting his name on the board, and suing everybody else who made one.
 Also…of course we all know there is no such thing as “curses.”

-That said, I do have to ask: did the Ouija Board curse its “creator” with an untimely death?
+That said, I do have to ask: did the Ouija Board (“Ouija” meaning, depending on who you ask, either “Good Luck” or the combined French/German word for “Yes”) curse its “creator” with an untimely death?

 But in 1890 Baltimore businessman Julian Bond, noticing how popular these boards were, decided to patent one with preprinted letters; allegedly, his sister-in-law, a medium named Helen Peters, came up with the name “Ouija” asking the board itself.
 (The spot where this supposedly took place is now a 7-Eleven and has a plaque commemorating the event).